-Estate Planning can be like a jigsaw puzzle.
-Picture each piece of the “Estate Planning Puzzle” as part of an overall Estate Plan.
-Individual pieces could be called “Living Trust”, another could be “Will”, another “Probate” and so on until all the pieces when put together complete the puzzle.
+Estate planning can sometimes feel like putting together a jigsaw puzzle.
+Picture each piece of the estate planning puzzle as part of an overall estate plan.
+You learn the names of the individual pieces – one called “living trust,” another “last will and testament,” and power of attorney.
+Your estate may also go through “probate”.
+To avoid probate, there are certain steps you must take.
 If you are interested in learning how to avoid probate in Washington, you’re in the right place.

 What is Probate in the State of Washington?

 First, let’s talk about probate and what it means.
 Simply put, probate is a court-supervised process to distribute someone’s estate after their death.
 It typically involves appointing a personal representative, paying off debts, dividing and distributing assets, and filing an inventory of the estate.
 You can expect the process to take approximately six months.
 However, if any issues arise, the process can become time-consuming and costly.